IC27 Mock Test Sample 13

 d) 1987

-20. Which is NOT correct about reinsurance?
+20. Which of the following is NOT correct about reinsurance?

-a) Risk transfer mechanism
+a) It is a risk transfer mechanism

-b) Does not require underwriting skills
+b) It does not require underwriting skills

-c) Transaction between insurers
+c) It is a transaction between insurers

 Click here to View Answer